ditrit/workflows/README.md

 Engine uses a set of workers which insert facts into RETE rules and execute operations.
 Workers are sateless and coordination is provided using LINDA coordination language primitives.
 Consul is used as storage backend (used for facts and RETE rules) and as the Tuple-Space used by workers.
+Artifacts for operations are stored into a S3 compatible storage backend.

+A REST API is provided (at manager level) to manage TOSCA CSARs, models, instances and execute workflows

 ## Resiliency and high availibility
 - No more facts distribution : each worker launch a thread for each fact of the instance whose status is set as ready in the Space.